Brushing Your Cat’s Teeth

 Why is pet toothpaste recommended?

-Pet toothpaste is available in a number of different flavors that are appetizing to cats.
+Pet toothpaste is available in several different flavors that are appetizing to cats.
 By using a product that tastes good, your cat will be more likely to enjoy the whole experience.
+A list of dental products that have been accepted by the Veterinary Oral Health Counsel can be found at vohc.org.

 Exactly how should I brush my cat’s teeth?

-Following the procedure described above to get your cat used to have her teeth brushed follow these steps for a successful teeth brushing session.
+Following the procedure described above to get your cat used to having her teeth brushed, follow these steps for a successful tooth brushing session.

-• Do not worry about brushing the tips or insides of the teeth unless your cat is very cooperative.
-Most periodontal damage occurs on the outer surfaces of the teeth and around the roots and this is where you should direct your efforts.
+- Do not worry about brushing the tips or insides of the teeth unless your cat is very cooperative.
+Most periodontal damage occurs on the outer surfaces of the teeth and around the roots; this is where you should direct your efforts.
 The cat's abrasive tongue tends to remove plaque from the inner surfaces of the teeth, reducing the need for brushing these surfaces.

-• Gradually work up to brushing all of the teeth (this will probably take several days or weeks).
+- Gradually work up to brushing all the teeth (this will probably take several days or weeks).
 Make sure you reach the big teeth at the back of the mouth.

 How much time should I spend brushing my cat's teeth?